Boxworth: History

-In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Boxworth like this:
+In 1870–1872, John Marius Wilson's Imperial Gazetteer of England and Wales described Boxworth thus:

-"BOXWORTH, a parish in the district of St. Ives and county of Cambridge; 3 miles WSW of Long-Stanton r. station, and 5 SSE of St. Ives.
-Post Town, Long-Stanton, under Cambridge.
-Acres, 2,521.
-Real property, £2,946 Pop., 347.
-Houses, 64.
-The property is divided among a few.
-The living is a rectory in the diocese of Ely.
-Value, £459.* Patron, G. Thornhill, Esq.
-The church has a monument of Sanderson, the blind professor of mathematics; and is good."

 Village life

 Boxworth today has one public house, the Golden Ball.
-The pub dates from at least the 1760s, but took its current name in 1820.

 Church

 Recorded from the mid-12th century, when relics of St. 'Inicius' were said to be deposited there, the church of St Peter is an ancient edifice of flint and stone in the Decorated style, consisting of a chancel, a nave of four bays, a south aisle, north and south porches and a lofty, embattled tower containing a clock and one bell: in the church is a monument to Nicholas Saunderson LLD, FRS, the celebrated blind professor of mathematics at the University of Cambridge, who died on 19 April 1739.
 Poet Mary Rolls' husband Henry Rolls served his curacy at Boxworth from 1813 to 1816.
 The church was thoroughly restored in 1868–9, and provides seating for 150 worshippers.
 There are some pictures and a description of the church at the Cambridgeshire Churches website.
-There is a more comprehensive history at www.british-history.ac.uk.

 Road

 The Road is designed to be a small access road to the rural outlying villages of Cambridge surrounding it, including Elsworth, Conington and Knapwell, and is usually quiet.
 However, as the village lies between two major roads – the A428 and the notorious A14 (previously A604) – it is occasionally used more heavily, especially when one of the major roads is blocked.
-In 2004–05, traffic calming measures in the form of chicanes were introduced at both ends of the village.
-This is considerably less traffic-calming than is found in surrounding villages, which make heavy use of road humps and speed-reduction signs.
-The traffic-calming measures are often a controversial issue.